 Weddings are fabulous affairs, but dressing for them can be a bit tricky.
 The good thing is, the happy couple will almost always give you a dress code in their invitation to work with.
 So there’s no need to worry about showing up to their big day sticking out like a sore thumb.
+But what does “Dress to Impress” mean for a wedding?
+What about a “Black Tie Optional” or “Casual” dress code?
 We’re going to look at the most common wedding dress codes and tell you a bit about what they mean for you as a guest.

-The wedding dress codes we will cover are white tie, black tie, black tie optional, semi-formal, festive, casual, and destination.
+The wedding dress codes we will cover are white tie, black tie, black tie optional, semi-formal, dress to impress (festive), casual, and destination.
 Clearly, there are a lot of options that the couple can pick from when organizing their big day, and it’s important that you as a guest dress appropriately for the occasion.

 The Most Formal Wedding Dress Codes